MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/use-CICD-template-v4.md

 ---
-title: CI/CD templates
+title: CI/CD templates v4
 author: MuyangAmigo
-description:  In this module, learn how to use CI/CD pipeline templates in GitHub, Azure DevOps, and Jenkins for Teams Application DevelopersCI/CD templates ms.author: ruhe ms.localizationpriority: medium ms.topic: overview ms.date: 04/20/2022
+description:  In this module, learn how to use CI/CD pipeline templates in GitHub, Azure DevOps, and Jenkins for Teams Application DevelopersCI/CD templates using Teams toolkit v4. ms.author: ruhe ms.localizationpriority: medium ms.topic: overview ms.date: 04/20/2022
 ---

-# Set up CI/CD pipelines
+# Set up CI/CD pipelines v4

 TeamsFx helps to automate your development workflow while building Teams application.
 The following are the tools and templates you can use to set up CI/CD pipelines, create workflow templates, and customize CI/CD workflow with GitHub, Azure DevOps, Jenkins, and other platforms.
 To provision and deploy resources, you can create Azure service principals and publish the Teams app using Teams Developer Portal.
 To publish Teams app manually, you may leverage [Developer Portal for Teams](https://dev.teams.microsoft.com/home).